Art Scholl: Work

-Scholl's signature aircraft were his two Super Chipmunks; he bought his first in 1963 and his second one in 1968.
+Scholl's signature aircraft were his two Super Chipmunks; he bought his first one in 1963 and his second one in 1968.
 His skill as a licensed aircraft mechanic helped Scholl in modifying the aircraft extensively; clipping its wings, adding retractable landing gear, converting them to single-seat, adding an autopilot and a much bigger engine.
 At the height of his popularity as an air show performer in the 1970s, Scholl flew two Super Chipmunks, basing one on the East Coast and one on the West Coast.
 His Super Chipmunk was licensed to various model manufacturers for both flying and static models; collectors now actively seek the Cox control line model.
 Although less widely recognized, Scholl also owned and flew a Pitts S-2A in the same red, white, and blue livery.
 Another Art Scholl signature was his dog, "Aileron", who occasionally flew in the Super Chipmunk's cockpit with Scholl in his air show performances.
 Aileron was hugely popular with the crowds.

-Scholl's aerial camera work appeared in many Ridgewood school commercials, television shows and films, including The Right Stuff, The Great Waldo Pepper, Blue Thunder, Vega$, The A-Team, CHiPs, Iron Eagle, and Top Gun, his final work in a motion picture.
+Scholl's aerial camera work appeared in many commercials, television shows and films, including The Right Stuff, The Great Waldo Pepper, Blue Thunder, Vega$, The A-Team, CHiPs, Iron Eagle, and Top Gun, his final work in a motion picture.
 Top Gun in its last line of credit states "This film is dedicated to the memory of Art Scholl."

 Scholl was a member of the five-person aerobatic team representing the United States in international competition from 1963 through 1972.
 He flew competition at Moscow in 1966; Magdeburg, East Germany, 1968; Hullavington, England, 1970, and Salon de Provence, France.
 In 1974, he won the U.S. National Aerobatic Championship in a Pitts S-2A.